jacmkno2/maze/README.md

 - Working labyrinth -- OK
 - Make the lights higher so they can be seen from the distance when jumping. -- OK
-- Still cannot see the end marker from anywhere when jumping, you need to be somewhat close -- CURRENT
+- Still cannot see the end marker from anywhere when jumping, you need to be somewhat close -- DONE
-- When user gets to the end, game restarts with a new labyrinth
+- When user gets to the end, game restarts with a new labyrinth -
 - Use seeded random numbers to ensuere everything works as levels
 - Put the level number in the wall at the begining
 - Give unique URLs to each level